Crazy-Marvin/WeatherTelegramBot/README.md

 # Contributing

-We use [Crowdin](https://crowdin.com/project/WeatherTelegramBot) for translations.
+We use [Hosted Weblate](https://hosted.weblate.org/) for translations.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.